tungph/dotfiles/README.md

 ```

 ### Limitation
-- Fork this repo to be able to customize and sync your settings
+- Fork this repo to be able to customize and sync your settings.
 - Beware of hardcode:
-  1. installation path must be `~/.dotfiles`
+  1. installation path must be `~/.dotfiles`.
-  1. additional installation will be placed under `~/.locals`
+  1. additional installation will be placed under `~/.locals`.
-  1. git username and email will be set to mine if not preconfigured
+  1. git username and email will be set to mine, if not preconfigured.

 ### Acknowledgement
-The philosophy and a lot of settings were copied from [Carlos' dotfiles](https://github.com/caarlos0/dotfiles)
+The philosophy and a lot of settings were copied from [Carlos' dotfiles](https://github.com/caarlos0/dotfiles).